PeterHjHan/prayer-request/README.md

 |Aws | Cloud-based service using it as IAAS
 |React| Version: 16.10 or greater; Responsible for Frontend
 |Node| Version: 12.11.1 or greater; Responsible for BackEnd
-|Auth0| third party app responsible for user authentication and authorization
+|Auth0| third party app responsible for user authentication and userization
 |Database | graphQL |

 ### 3.4 Communications Interfaces